FAQ

 -

-Even with the option set to on, the VPN is not guaranteed to survive a sleep as the sleep and wake-up is handled by iOS.
+Even with the option set to stay, the VPN is not guaranteed to survive a sleep as the sleep and wake-up is handled by iOS.
 In particular we have noticed that when both mobile data and WiFi is on, connections over WiFi may not stay on during sleep.
 Switching off mobile data may help.

 Q: Can I connect or disconnect via system VPN settings?